advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-ClientID.md

 You need to provide a valid client ID when redirecting to AAD to sign in and then again when signing in with `signInManager.signIn`.

 The client ID is created when you create an app registration for your web application in Azure AD.
-You can find it again by signing in to **portal.azure.com**, finding Azure Active Directory on the side bar, clicking **App registrations**, then clicking on the app that you're trying to sign into the Skype Web SDK with.
+You can find it again by signing into **portal.azure.com**, finding Azure Active Directory on the side bar, clicking **App registrations**, then clicking on the app that you're trying to sign into the Skype Web SDK with.

 You can find your client ID in a couple different places as indicated in the image below.